-> Starting around the turn of the century, Manjoo made a name for himself as an insightful chronicler of the tech world, writing for sites such as Wired News, Salon, and then Slate, where he became well-known enough over his five-year tenure that the Times hired him to be the paper’s lead tech columnist (after a very short stint working for The Wall Street Journal).
-In 2008, he wrote an excellent, generally well-received, and prescient book chronicling the various assaults on facts and truth in our public discourse.
+Starting around the turn of the century, Manjoo made a name for himself as an insightful chronicler of the tech world, writing for sites such as Wired News, Salon, and then Slate, where he became well-known enough over his five-year tenure that the Times hired him to be the paper’s lead tech columnist (after a very short stint working for the Wall Street Journal).
+In 2008, he wrote an excellent, generally well-received, and prescient book detailing the various assaults on facts and truth in our public discourse.

 Manjoo’s last column for Slate was not about technology at all; it was an argument that “men should wear makeup” in which he featured a whole bunch of close-up pictures of himself.
-Earlier, he had defended BuzzFeed for its decision to publish a video of a man killing himself with a gunshot wound to the head after a car chase that had aired live on Fox News.
+Earlier, he had defended BuzzFeed for its decision to publish a video of a man killing himself with a gunshot to the head after a car chase that had aired live on Fox News.
 “People are talking about a thing on Twitter,” he wrote on Twitter.
-“Posting stuff [that] people are talking about is what BF does.
+“Posting stuff people are talking about is what BF does.
 This is their job.”

-Last year, he defended President Donald Trump’s lack of literacy in a column headlined: “So Trump Makes Spelling Errors.
+Last year, he defended President Donald Trump’s lack of literacy in a column headlined “So Trump Makes Spelling Errors.
 In the Twitter Age, Whoo Doesn’t?”
 That one must have done wonders for morale on the Times’ copy desk, which had just suffered a round of layoffs.

 Manjoo’s latest column seems to be of a piece with these earlier works.
 After trying, and failing, to get him to own up to the fact that his assertion that he had “unplugged” from social media was not true, I asked him whether perhaps his use of social media was messing with his own self-perception.
 He didn’t respond to that question.